 Unsurprisingly, London Underground has already looked at this — commissioning outside consultants, Halcrow for a pre-feasibility study to review the business case in 2005.

 A “do-minimum” option was looked at which would reuse the existing shafts to provide two lifts and an emergency staircase, with a capacity of 4,200 passengers per hour.
 This would not have met modern standards for tube stations, but was felt acceptable for public use if the reopening went ahead.
 Escalators were ruled out as far too expensive.

-Once open, there would be an addition roughly £1 million per year in running costs to factor in.
+Once open, there would be an additional roughly £1 million per year in running costs to factor in.

-To bring the station up to full modern standards would be considerably more expensive, so the analysis worked on the principle that the do-minimum option could be accommodated.
+To bring the station up to fully modern standards would be considerably more expensive, so the analysis worked on the principle that the do-minimum option could be accommodated.